Cwagne17/Technical_Interview_2020/DEVLOG.md

   with what a REST Api is and how the different files in take home project work together.
 After some research reading Node documentation, and Express documentation as well as a few youtube videos, I have a better understanding of what I am trying to build.
 Right now the goal is to begin building the back end of the application.
 I am not familiar wtih JS so stack overflow is going to be my friend.

+Oct 15th, 2020 -
+ I have a good understanding of how the .js, and .json files communicate.
+ I am going to create the functions I need without using mongoDB at first.
+ Once Functions work I will try and implement Mongo.
+I will be testing using postman.